-US Study: Record highs, rain and beaver damage in Arctic
+US study: Record highs, rain and beaver damage in Arctic

 The 16th straight health check for the northern polar region spotlighted the first ever rainfall at Greenland summit station, record warm temperatures between October and December 2020, and the new problem of expansion of beavers in the Arctic.

-“The trends are alarming and undeniable,” U.S. National Oceanic and Atmospheric Administration chief Rick Spinrad said in a prepared statement before presenting the findings by 111 scientists from 12 countries at the American Geophysical Union conference Tuesday.
+“The trends are consistent, alarming and undeniable,” U.S. National Oceanic and Atmospheric Administration chief Rick Spinrad said presenting the findings by 111 scientists from 12 countries at the American Geophysical Union conference Tuesday.
+“The loss of the great white cap that once covered the top of the world is one of the most iconic indicators of climate change.”

+“The Arctic is Earth’s air conditioning,” Spinrad said.
+“Billions of people rely on its moderating influence on climate.
+We have a narrow window of time to avoid very costly, deadly and irreversible future climate impacts.”

 The 2020-2021 polar year — scientists study the Arctic on a yearly basis from October to September — was only the 7th warmest on record.
 However, October to December in 2020 set a record for the warmest autumn.